Normandabald/s3-static-website/README.md

 # Static Website Deployment with Terraform and GitHub Actions on AWS

 This repository provides a bootstrap setup to deploy and serve a static website using AWS services, Terraform for infrastructure as code, and GitHub Actions for CI/CD.
+Mileage may vary for costs but unless you've got the next big thing, it should be around $0.60/month.

 ## Getting Started